gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 manifest entries represent.
 Let's prepare all the files needed to run PyTorch in an SGX enclave::

-   make SGX=1
+   gramine-sgx-gen-private-key  # only if you didn't create the signing key yet make SGX=1

-The above command performs the following tasks:
+The above ``make SGX=1`` invocation performs the following tasks:

 #.
 Generates the final SGX manifest file :file:`pytorch.manifest.sgx`.